bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Dad - goodbye cancer!
 - Seeing Jayne (hug) and Mum & Dad once was brilliant.
 - Lord of the rings board game = really good Christmas.
+- Despite everything, MS symptoms quite stable, big boon!
+- We are stronger than ever. 💞

 Not So Good